sam-foundation/computerization-sponsorship/BENEFITS.md

 ### General Responsibilities

-All the funds specified in sections below can only be used for activities that are directly related to Computerization.
-It is strictly prohibited to use them for personal purposes or other clubs.

-Sam must be informed about how these funds are being used monthly.
-This requirement can be fulfilled by inviting Sam to a group chat about fund allocation or making the information available on Computerization website.
+Sam must be informed about how these funds are being used.
 To avoid abuse of the fund of club leaders, every member should be informed about the existence of this sponsorship, and members have the right to question the usage of the fund and ways to anonymously report to Sam about concerns without concerns of retaliation.

 There will likely be unused budgets at the end of the academic year.
 The remaining money must be securely transferred to the next Computerization leader.

+### Blanket Fund

+As long as Computerization follows the basic terms, it will receive $200 with no other conditions attached.

 ### Prioritized Referrals